square/square-java-sdk/doc/api/subscriptions.md

 # Create Subscription

-Creates a subscription to a subscription plan by a customer.
+Enrolls a customer in a subscription.

 If you provide a card on file in the request, Square charges the card for the subscription.
-Otherwise, Square bills an invoice to the customer's email address.
+Otherwise, Square sends an invoice to the customer's email address.
 The subscription starts immediately, unless the request includes the optional `start_date`.
 Each individual subscription is associated with a particular location.

+For more information, see [Create a subscription](https://developer.squareup.com/docs/subscriptions-api/manage-subscriptions#create-a-subscription).

 ```java
 CompletableFuture<CreateSubscriptionResponse> createSubscriptionAsync(